thegetty/quire-docs/content/resources/install-pc.md

     ```
     simply close your current terminal, open a new terminal, and try verifying again.

-    **Note:** Since OS X 10.9, `/usr/bin/git` has been preset by Xcode command line tools, which means we can't properly detect if Git is installed or not.
-You need to manually install the Xcode command line tools before running the install script, otherwise, it'll fail. (see [#1782](https://github.com/creationix/nvm/issues/1782))

-    **Note:** On OS X, if you get `nvm: command not found` after running the install script, one of the following might be the reason:-
-      - your system may not have a [`.bash_profile file`] where the command is set up.
-Simply create one with `touch ~/.bash_profile` and run the install script again
-      - you might need to restart your terminal instance.
-Try opening a new tab/window in your terminal and retry.

     If the above doesn't fix the problem, open your `.bash_profile` and add the following line of code: